POLE

 1. Lift At Your Own Level

+Overexertion is perhaps the easiest way to cause an injury while working out, and it’s also one of the most preventable.
 It’s common for people to want to push themselves and go big, but this can often become a recipe for disaster.
 Make sure to find a weight that you’re comfortable with and can lift 12-15 times.
 Over time, you can gradually increase this as you grow stronger.

 Various home gym systems make it easy to incorporate weight training that you can adjust to your routine.
-Top home fitness systems, such as the Bowflex Blaze vs PR3000, provide full body workouts and come with guides to help you lift safely.
+Top home fitness systems, such as the Bowflex Blaze vs PR3000, provide full-body workouts and come with guides to help you lift safely.

 2. Maintain Proper Form